simeononsecurity/simeononsecurity.ch/content/guides/how-to-install-graphine-os/index.en.md

 ### Step 3: Boot into Bootloader Interface

 Hold the **volume down** button while the device boots (either power it on from off while holding volume down, or reboot and hold volume down).
-The device must display a **red warning triangle** and the words **"Fastboot Mode"** - do not press the power button to activate "Start."
+The device must display a **red warning triangle** and the words **"Fastboot Mode"** - don't press the power button to activate "Start."

 ### Step 4: Connect Your Device